 What I eat for breakfast most days creates controversy wherever I go.

-Most people think it looks awful (and say so), and among the few who have eaten it, some didn’t like it at all.
+Many people think it looks awful (and say so), and among the few who have tasted it, some didn’t like it at all.
 Nonetheless, it’s what I’ve craved when it’s time for my first meal of the day, since about 1990, and I find it energizing, nourishing and slimming.
 I also noticed that my facial skin began looking smoother soon after I started eating spirulina regularly.
-So, on the off-chance that you, too, are a weirdo that likes spirulina smoothies, here’s my recipe:
+So, on the off-chance that you, too, are a weirdo that likes spirulina smoothie bowls, here’s my recipe:

 I like to prepare a large quantity of the powder ahead of time, and then use a 1/4 cup scoopful each morning.
 If you can’t find beet powder or stevia powder in your local natural foods store, they are easy to find online.